Recommendations for Live

 To make sure the output of both encoders is not only time aligned but aligned across segment boundaries as well, it is important to have the encoders start (and restart) at exact multiples of the configured segment length, counting from a well-defined point in the past (e.g., Unix Epoch).
 This is described in a little more detail below.

-Or, as a rudimentary calculation using standard command-line tools to calculate the offset on a 10M timescale (which is used by Azure Media Services fragmented MP4 live ingest specification):
+Or, as a rudimentary calculation using standard Bash command-line tools to calculate the offset in nanoseconds:

 When creating a duplicate Origin setup it is important that the options for both publishing points are identical, so that a client can seamlessly switch between the output of both Origins because it will be identical.